We can help you sell your

 it today.
 These scales were typically found on rules during

-the early to mid 1800's for use primarily by merchants and trades people
+the early to mid 1800's primarily for use by merchants and trades people

 One of the